February is National Heart Month!

 1 in 2 of us will experience a heart-related condition during our lifetime.

 Focusing on your heart health has never been more important.
-People with poor cardiovascular health are also at increased risk of severe illness from COVID-19.

 The good news is there are lots of little things you can do to improve your heart health…

 - Stop Smoking – if you are a smoker, the single best thing you can do to help prevent heart disease is to stop.
 A year after giving up, your risk of a heart attack falls to about half that of a smoker.